guylabs/macstrap-config/README.md

 You can find all GUI applications on the [Brew Cask Github Repository](https://github.com/Homebrew/homebrew-cask/tree/master/Casks).
 Just copy the filename of the cask and paste it into the `apps` array in the `macstrap.cfg` file.

-## Where to search for App Store applications

-To get the App Store application `id` used to install the application you can open the App Store, search the application and there click on copy link and you will receive a link similar to `https://itunes.apple.com/ch/app/affinity-photo/id824183456?l=en&mt=12`.
-From this link you can extract the `id` which is the number after the `id` string until the `?`.
-Next add the copied `id` to the `appStoreApps` array in the `macstrap.cfg` file.

 # License

 macstrap is available under the [MIT license](https://github.com/guylabs/macstrap/blob/master/LICENSE).